Walter Reed earns awards for environmental sustainability efforts

 |0

-This work, Walter Reed earns awards for environmental sustainability efforts, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed earns awards for environmental sustainability efforts, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.